alon-mini/CareerForge/README.md

 # CareerForge - Desktop AI Job Search Assistant

 CareerForge is a powerful, desktop-based tool designed to supercharge your job search.
-Powered by Google's Gemini 2.5 Pro, it takes your professional "Source of Truth" (a markdown profile) and a target Job Description to instantly generate a perfectly tailored application kit.
+Powered by Google's `gemini-3-pro-preview` model, it takes your professional "Source of Truth" (a markdown profile) and a target Job Description to instantly generate a perfectly tailored application kit and helps you track it from start to finish.

 ![CareerForge](logoc.png)